lindaperez/20_bk_AI_Covid19-Risk/Machine_Learning_Analysis.md

 - Widely used in Healthcare industry for disease prediction based on medical history

 ### Full dataset validation
-<br> Finally, we ran the full datasets(more than 1.4 million rows of data) into the Balanced Random Forest Classifier, and got the <strong>88% of recall and 86.57% of the balanced accuracy score in 1 min</strong>.
+Finally, we ran the full datasets(more than 1.4 million rows of data) into the Balanced Random Forest Classifier, and got the <strong>88% of recall and 86.57% of the balanced accuracy score in 1 min</strong>.

 ### Feature importances
-<br> The feature importance from the Balanced Random Forest Classifier shows below, which aligns with our statistical analysis using R in preliminary feature engineering.
+The feature importance from the Balanced Random Forest Classifier shows below, which aligns with our statistical analysis using R in preliminary feature engineering.

 ![brfc_feature_importances](./Image/brfc_feature_importances.png)